-Building upon Tulane University’s strengths in civic engagement and service-learning, the social innovation and social entrepreneurship (SISE) minor provides students with skills to create a more just and equitable society.
-The five main SISE courses introduce students to concepts of social innovation, mindsets of human-centered design, and frameworks for social impact leadership.
-Students in the minor develop an understanding of complex problems and systems change while developing a toolkit to create positive social and environmental change.
+Social Innovation and Social Entrepreneurship (SISE) is an interdisciplinary minor for undergraduate students from across the campus.
+The SISE minor provides students with skills to create a more just and equitable society.
+SISE courses introduce students to concepts of social innovation, mindsets of human-centered design, and frameworks for social impact leadership.
+Students in the minor develop an understanding of complex problems while developing a toolkit to create positive social and environmental change.

 & SISE 2890